Control Plane: Operating System of Software Distribution

 Product: Build the distribution engine to distribute their App to rest of the world

-For the last mile to go from (Agentic) App to Product, organizations have to build multiple distribution engines.
-The Control Plane is nothing but an Operating system for those distribution models.
+For the last mile to go from (Agentic) App to Product, organizations have to build multiple software distribution channels.
+The Control Plane is nothing but an Operating system for those software distribution channels.

 pic

-At Omnistrate, we're solving the challenge of giving developers a platform to build their own control planes and deploy them in their own cloud accounts — making it easier to support any distribution model.
-In other words, Omnistrate is a developer platform for building and scaling any distribution model.
+At Omnistrate, we're solving the challenge of giving developers a platform to build their own control planes and deploy them in their own cloud accounts — making it easier to support any distribution channel.
+In other words, Omnistrate is a developer platform for building and scaling any distribution channel.

-There are several types of distribution models in the software industry and they are constantly evolving from:
+There are several types of distribution channels in the software industry and they are constantly evolving from:

 Many of us are familiar with the traditional on-premises distribution model, where the software provider asks clients to purchase a license (for proprietary software), visit an artifacts library, choose a version, download the software, install it, and then begin using it.